luizfernandopavanello/30-days-of-Python/README.md

 ## Introduction

-Python is a high-level programming language for general-purpose programming.
+Python is a widely-used high-level programming language with dynamic semantics, used for general-purpose programming.
 It is an open source, interpreted, objected-oriented programming language.
-Python was created by a Dutch programmer, Guido van Rossum.
+Python was created by a Dutch programmer born in 1956 in Haarlem, the Netherlands, Guido van Rossum.
 The name of Python programming language was derived from a British sketch comedy series, *Month Python's Flying Circus*.
 The first version was released on February 20, 1991.
-This 30 days of Python challenge will help you learn the latest version of Python, Python 3 step by step.
-The topics are broken down into 30 days, where each day contains several topics with easy-to-understand explanations, real-world examples, many hands on exercises and projects.
+The speed with which Python has spread around the world is a result of the continuous work of thousands (very often anonymous) programmers, testers, users (many of them aren't IT specialists) and enthusiasts, but it must be said that the very first idea (the seed from which Python sprouted) came to one head - Guido's.

 This challenge is designed for beginners and professionals who want to learn python programming language.
 It may take 30 to 100 days to complete the challenge, people who actively participate on the telegram group have a high probability of completing the challenge.